 Attributes provide information about entities that can be used in addition to [or in lieu of] the entity's identity to make authorization decisions.
 There are two major classes of attributes: descriptive attributes and privilege attributes.
 Descriptive attributes associate a characteristic with an entity, while privilege attributes define an entity's rights with respect to a resource.
 Descriptive attributes are used in combination with access policy to yield rights to specific resources.
-Descriptive attributes can be characterized by the entity with which they are associated.
-For example, attributes associated with the initiator of an action are called subject attributes.
+Descriptive attributes associated with the initiator of an action are called subject attributes.
 Those that define attributes of resources are called resource attributes while those that describe attributes of the environment are called environment attributes.
 This document will focus on subject and privilege attributes.
 However, it will keep in mind the other types of descriptive attributes when deciding on the components of an attribute, since it is desirable to have a common format to represent arbitrary attributes.